bogorad/llm-summary-compare/docs/adr/005-anonymization.md

 - Assign anonymous IDs (A-F) to shuffled models based on count
 - Present only anonymous IDs to judge during comparison
 - Reveal model mapping only in final results after winner is determined
-- Use Gemini 3 Pro via Google AI Studio with reasoning enabled for thorough evaluation
+- Use Gemini 3 Pro via Google Vertex with reasoning enabled for thorough evaluation

 ## Consequences
 - Eliminates potential bias in evaluation